Oskar Müller: Post-war years

 Although detention in the concentration camps had weakened Müller's health, he eagerly assisted in the reconstruction of Germany.
 In October 1945 he became a minister for work and welfare under Prime Minister Karl Geiler, but was replaced in 1947.

 Müller concentrated on party work.
 In 1948, he again became a regional chairman of the KPD.
 In 1949 he was laid off, but remained part of the party executive committee of the KPD.

 From 1949–1953 Müller belonged to the German Bundestag.
 He was briefly arrested in 1953.
 Since that time he worked as one of the presidents and as a Secretary-General of the anti-fascist Vereinigung der Verfolgten des Naziregimes (VVN).

 Müller was a developer of the Hesse constitution, which carries his signature.
 Articles 41 and 42 plan the transfer of the large-scale industry in common property.
 Lockout was forbidden by the constitution.

-In agreement and in constant consultation with the trade unions by the Ministry of Labour, an exemplary works council law was created, in which participation in equal numbers was fully embodied.
-The Hessian constitution was well-admired and used as a model by other states.
+After repeated consultations with trade unions, a works council law was created, in which participation in equal numbers was fully embodied.
+The Hessian constitution was used as a model by other states.